saulvegasauceda/blog/_sources/notebooks.md

 +++

-[MAGIC](https://github.com/KrishnaswamyLab/MAGIC) is an imputation tool developed at the [Broad Institute](https://www.broadinstitute.org) for single cell RNA-sequencing (scNRA-seq) data.
+[MAGIC](https://github.com/KrishnaswamyLab/MAGIC) is an imputation tool developed at the [Krishnaswamy Lab](https://www.krishnaswamylab.org/) for single cell RNA-sequencing (scNRA-seq) data.
 Imputation can potentially help improve downstream analysis in scRNA-seq data pipelines due to the potential of denoising the high dropout rates (errerroneously observed 0s) that currently obscure gene-gene relationships.
 Despite this promise, MAGIC has failed to receive universal support on whether it successfully recuperates lost information.
-This is an attempt to discover the effects of MAGIC on a synthetic dataset to determine whether its claims holds true for a simple test case.
+This is an attempt to discover the effects of MAGIC on a synthetic dataset to determine whether their claims holds true for a simple test case.

 +++
 ```{code-cell} ipython3